OneByAol/bandar-log/README.md

    - SQL
         - Vertica _(compatible with vertica driver 6.0.0)_
         - Presto _(compatible with presto driver 0.181)_
-        - AWS Glue Data Catalog (The source for Glue connector is the metadata table of data of interest).<br/>
+        - AWS Glue Data Catalog _(compatible and tested with athena driver 2.0.2, compatible with athena driver 2.0.5)_ <br/>
         `*` you can easily add new data source

 ### Bandarlog